-The Group measures loss allowances at an amount equal to 12-month expected credit losses for its debt securities carried at fair value through OCI and at amortised cost that are determined to have low credit risk at the reporting date.
-The Group considers a debt investment to have low credit risk when their credit risk rating is equivalent to the globally understood definition of 'investment grade'.
+The Group measures loss allowances at an amount equal to 12-month expected credit losses for its debt securities carried at fair value through OCI and at amortised cost when the credit risk for these accounts has not increased significantly since initial recognition at the reporting date.
+The Group considers debt securities to have low credit risk when their credit risk rating is equivalent to the globally understood definition of 'investment grade'.
 The Group considers this to be at least Baa3 from Moody's and BBB-from S&P.

-The Group measures the allowances for doubtful account at an amount equal to lifetime ECL for its debt investments at fair value through OCI and at amortised cost on which credit risk has increased significantly since their initial recognition.
+The Group measures the allowances for doubtful account at an amount equal to lifetime ECL for its debt securities at fair value through OCI and at amortised cost on which credit risk has increased significantly since their initial recognition.
 The Group assumes that the credit risk on a financial asset has increased significantly if it is more than 30 days past due.